 Needs Development: Applicant fails to mention a desire to grow professionally or contribute to the future of AECT.

 Exemplary: Applicant’s statements are clear, organized, and explain specific reasons for being named an intern.

 Average: Applicant’s statements list reasons for being named an intern, but provide very little detail.

-Poor: Applicant’s statements are disorganized or do not explain reasons to be named an intern.
+Needs Development: Applicant’s statements are disorganized or do not explain reasons to be named an intern.

 Exemplary: Vita reinforces leadership experiences described in application and includes other leadership and service activities.